mfish0005/contacts/contacts-client/src/assets/styles/docs/variables/initial.md

 ## - Colors -
 Literal colors
-**NOTE:  Using $green, $red, $orange, or $blue to set primary color, link color, text color, success, warning, danger, or info messages?
+**NOTE:  Using $green, $red, $orange, or $blue to set primary color, text color, success, warning, danger, or info messages?
 It is best to use the derived variables instead.
 See derived.md for full details**

 ### Usage